Apple's Profits Rise But iPad Sales Disappoint

 STEVE INSKEEP, Host:

 Apple's latest revenues and profits were once again the highest in company history, and still, these results were not enough for Wall Street, as NPR's Wendy Kaufman reports.

-Mr. STEVE JOBS (CEO, Apple): There will be at least four app stores on Android which customers must search among to find the app they want and developers will need to work with to distribute their apps and get paid.
+STEVE JOBS: There will be at least four app stores on Android which customers must search among to find the app they want and developers will need to work with to distribute their apps and get paid.
 This is going to be a mess for both users and developers.